ncriazi/ncriazi/README.md

 ## Hey there!
-I'm Nick, a Full-Stack Developer and UC Irvine CS student.
+I'm Nick, CS student at UC Irvine focused on embedded systems and firmware

 I have a passion for both computer science and design, and am interested in areas where these passions intersect, such as front-end web/app development and UI/UX design!
 Look through my pinned repositories to see a bit of what I have accomplished so far~!